Detecting Multimedia Generated by Large AI Models: A Survey: Detection

 \raisebox{-0.3ex}{\scalebox{1.3}{\ding{193}}} \textbf{Contrastive Learning}. \cite{wu2023generalizable} adopt a language-guided contrastive learning approach, augmenting training images with textual labels (\eg, ``Real/Synthetic Photo'' and ``Real/Synthetic Painting'') for forensic feature extraction.

 $\clubsuit$ \textbf{Interpretability}.
 It provides evidence with detection results by leveraging multimodal media, shown in Fig.~\ref{fig:multimodal_beyond_overview} c).
 To combat misinformation and emphasize the significance of scalability and explainability in misinformation detection, Xu et al.~\cite{xu2023combating} propose a conceptual multi-modal framework composed of 4 levels: signal, perceptual, semantic, and human, for explainable multimodal misinformation detection.
+Huang et al.~\cite{huang2024ffaa} introduce FFAA, a face forgery analysis assistant that redefines detection as an Open-World Face Forgery VQA task.
+It fine-tunes MLLMs (Multimodal Large Language Models) using hypothetical prompts and introduces a Multi-answer Intelligent Decision System to disambiguate difficult cases by reasoning over multiple candidate answers.
+FFAA not only provides fine-grained reasoning (\eg, forgery type, difficulty) but also outperforms prior detectors across six benchmark datasets.
+Chen et al.~\cite{chen2024textit} propose X²-DFD, a framework that identifies strong and weak forgery-related features—such as facial structure and blending artifacts—through a feature assessment module.
+It enhances detection by combining prompt-based fine-tuning with external detectors, and goes beyond image-level predictions by providing feature-grounded textual explanations, thereby improving the transparency of detection results.

 $\clubsuit$ \textbf{Localization}.
 Detection methods with localization aim to not only detect the authenticity of media content but also locate the manipulated content (\ie, image bounding boxes and text tokens).
 Unlike leveraging multimodal learning for enhanced single-modal forgery detection tasks, the methods we summarize here can detect and locate multi-modal media, shown in Fig.~\ref{fig:multimodal_beyond_overview} d).